DanilYachmenev/For_Fun_Pepe_Recognition/README.md

-# For_Fun_Pepe_Recognition
+# Pepe Recognition

-My 1st simple project in image recognition with fast.ai library
+This is my 1st simple project in image recognition with fast.ai library.

+Datasets with images URLs were pre-created by parsing Google Images.